franzholz/watchwords/README.rst

 What is does
 ------------

-Use this extension to show daily bible verses.
+Use this extension to show daily bible verses in multiple languages.

 Configuration
 -------------

+Insert "Display daily Christian Watchwords (watchwords)" in the Template module setup under "Include static (from extensions)".

-Use the constant editor.
-Or insert a plugin and use the flexform.
+  * Use the constant editor or the TypoScript setup.
+  * Insert an extension plugin and use its flexform.

-You can also show the watchwords on every page by a marker inserted into your main page template.
+You can show the watchwords on every page by a marker inserted into your main page template.

 example: